Bank of England hikes interest rates again but softens pace

-LONDON (AP) — Britain’s central bank on Thursday raised its key interest rate increase again but toned down the pace as inflation shows signs of easing, mirroring action by the U.S. Federal Reserve and ahead of an anticipated identical move by European policymakers.
+LONDON (AP) — Britain’s central bank on Thursday raised its key interest rate again but toned down the pace as inflation shows signs of easing, mirroring action by the U.S. Federal Reserve and European policymakers.

-The Bank of England raised the benchmark rate by half a percentage point to 3.5%, the highest level in 14 years.

-It was the ninth consecutive increase since December 2021 and follows last month’s outsized three-quarter point rate hike, the biggest in thirty years.

-This time, officials opted for less aggressive action after data this week showed inflation slipped from a 41-year high.

 The Bank of England becomes the latest to fall in line with the Fed, which hiked its benchmark rate by the same amount Wednesday.
-Switzerland’s central bank followed suit with an identical move a day later, and the European Central Bank also is expected to approve a similar increase Thursday.
+Switzerland’s central bank and the European Central Bank followed suit with an identical move Thursday.

-Norway’s central bank raised its key interest rate by a quarter-percentage point Thursday.

-The U.K. central bank voted last month to raise its key rate by three quarters of a point, to 3%, the biggest increase in three decades.
-It justified the aggressive move by saying it was needed to beat back stubbornly high inflation that’s eroding living standards and could trigger an extended recession.

 Central banks worldwide have been battling to keep inflation under control, but Bank of England policymakers face extra pressure to strike the right balance because Britain’s economic outlook is worse than any other major economy.